The Canadian intellectual property landscape is constantly evolving, shaped by technological advancements, legal precedents, and c trends.

 Expect initiatives and discussions aimed at addressing historical injustices and fostering equitable participation of Indigenous creators in the IP system.

-5. The Impact of International Trade Agreements on IP:
+5. The Impact of International Trade Agreements on Intellectual Property in Canada:

 With Canada actively involved in various trade negotiations, including the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and the Canada-United States-Mexico Agreement (CUSMA), the impact on intellectual property rights remains a key area of interest.